radovankavicky/INWTUtils/README.md

 packages whose name starts with INWT.
 Outside of the INWT company, this linter will barely go into action. [^a]

-[^a]: There is usually a reason why an internal function has not been exported.
-Either it should not be used in a context outside its package, or the author did not feel like writing a documentation.
-To avoid the latter, we want to be notified about the usage of an internal INWT function so we can add a documentation to the function and export it.

 `setwd_linter` and `source_linter` check for `setwd` or `source` statements because they can cause side effects when used in functions.